mxcaoalina/DateMeal_Mobile/README.md

 - `menuItems` (array of dishes)
 - `highlights`, `website`, `location`

+> **Example System Prompt**:
+>
+> You are a restaurant recommender AI.
+Based on the following user preferences, return 3 diverse restaurant suggestions in strict JSON format.
+> - Cuisine: Korean
+> - Budget: $$
+> - Mood: Cozy

 It uses dynamic input from the user (e.g., "Romantic Italian in Brooklyn") to populate the prompt.
 If the response is malformed or missing, fallback handling is triggered.

 ---

-## Demo
+## App Screens & Demo Walkthrough

 <div align="center">
   <img src="assets/home.png" alt="Home Screen" width="250"/>